Suyash-Deep/Flavour-Fusion/README.md

-This recipe blog is made by Suyash Deep.
+This recipe blog is group project made by Suyash Deep & Jyothsna Niharika.